 In addition to the above, 162 building permits were issued during the month of February with an estimated construction value of \$16,384,632.63.

-Legislation City of Joondalup Local Planning Scheme No. 3. - Planning and Development (Local Planning Schemes) Regulations 2015.
+Legislation City of Joondalup Local Planning Scheme No. 3.

+Planning and Development (Local Planning Schemes) Regulations buildings and have access to diverse housing options in your neighbourhood.

 Key theme Place.